-Now it’s time to put what you learned into practice and use your cell phone to earn the photography merit badge!
-Here are a few examples that I created in three minutes which can serve as your guide in taking your own photos.
+Now it’s time to put what you learned into practice and use your cell phone to earn the Photography merit badge!
+Here are a few examples that I created in three minutes which can serve as a guide for taking your own photos.

 5a) Close-up of a person

 5c) Action shot